Program, Course, and Teacher Evaluation

 Overview

 Medical students play an active role in the evaluation of teachers, learning events, courses, and the MD Program as a whole throughout their medical training.
-Requests and reminders to complete online evaluations in MedSIS are sent by e-mail.
+Requests and reminders to complete online evaluations in MedSIS are sent by e-mail and tailored to each student’s schedule.

 Course Evaluations